59. Skip to content

 Site settings 7

-You can enable or disable sass as not all information systems have sass data
+• Enable or disable SASS as not all information systems have SASS data.

-You can enable or disable water temperature data as not all information systems have water temperature data
+• Enable or disable water temperature data as not all information systems have water temperature data.

-You can enable or disable the module summary on the landing page dashboard.
-This is not applicable to FBIS, only RBIS and ORBIS, and future platforms.
+• Enable or disable the module summary on the landing page dashboard.
+This is not applicable to FBIS and other BIMS platforms.

 Site settings 12